eunomia-bpf/bpf-developer-tutorial/src/5-uprobe-bashreadline/README_en.md

-# eBPF Tutorial by Example 5: Capturing readline Function Calls with uprobe
+# eBPF Tutorial by Example 5: Capturing readline Function Calls with Uprobe

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel that allows developers to dynamically load, update, and run user-defined code at runtime.